 Nilom Singh shared her problem in the organization.
 ActionAid conducted awareness workshops about the health ailments they would face in such similar conditions and other health issues.
 PGPS members accompanied Nilom to visit the employer and share her problem.
-The interaction was very employer and share her problem.
 The interaction was very successful and the employer understood the issue and promised to help.
 Presently, Singh is undergoing treatment with partial support of the employer.
 Her health condition is also improving.